Mahesh Babu: Mainstream film and commercial success (2004–2010)

 The following year saw Babu acting in the film Athidhi, co-starring Amrita Rao, marking her Telugu debut.
-The film was produced by Mahesh Babu's's brother Ramesh.
+The film was produced by Babu's brother Ramesh Babu.
 UTV Motion Pictures acquired the film's distribution rights for ₹18.5 crore, which became its first Telugu film venture.
 Jeevi of Idlebrain.com praised the film's first half while criticising the last thirty minutes of the film.
 A critic from Rediff.com wrote that the film "is built up through a 'racy' screenplay which is gripping to an extent, but stretches to three long hours".

 After Athidhis release, Babu took a break from films for seven months; two months later, he signed Khaleja, but the break was unintentionally extended for two years due to several delays.
 During this time, Babu's grandmother and his wife Namrata's parents died.
 Krishna was worried about Babu's career as the film's shoot was delayed for so long.
 The film deals with illegal-mining in India, and related environmental damage.
 It marks Babu's return as an actor after a three-year hiatus in his second collaboration with Trivikram after Athadu.
 Upon release, Khaleja received positive reviews from critics but was a commercial failure in India.
 However, it managed to perform well at the overseas box office becoming the highest grossing Telugu film at that time.
 Rediff gave a 3 out of 5 rating and noted "The duo of Mahesh-Trivikram delivers a product that is watchable, entertaining with good humour, couple of well-orchestrated action sequences and songs and with a bit to take home as well.
 It's Mahesh's show all the way, much to the delight of his fans.
 Mahesh is the soul of the movie, be it his dialogue delivery, his action, his dances or emotions, he is effortless.
 The film is included in the list of "25 Greatest Telugu Films Of The Decade" by Film Companion.